 Hydrophobic interaction definition is the relations between water and hydrophobes (low water-soluble molecules).
 Hydrophobes are nonpolar molecules and usually have a long chain of carbons that do not interact with water molecules.
 The mixing of fat and water is a good example of this particular interaction.

 The common misconception is that water and fat don’t mix because the Van der Waals forces that are acting upon both water and fat molecules are too weak.
 However, this is not the case.
 The behavior of a fat droplet in water has more to do with the enthalpy and entropy of the reaction than its intermolecular forces.

 The hydrophobic interactions of non-polar side chains are believed to contribute significantly to the stabilizing of the tertiary structure of proteins.
 This interaction is really just an application of the solubility rule that “likes dissolve likes”.

 The non-polar groups mutually repel water and other polar groups and result in a net attraction of the non-polar groups for each other.
-Hydrocarbon alkyl groups on ala, val, leu, and ile interact in this way.
-In addition, benzene (aromatic) rings on Phe and tyr can “stack” together.
+Hydrocarbon alkyl groups on ala, Val, leu, and ile interact in this way.
+In addition, benzene (aromatic) rings on Phenylalanine and tyrosine can “stack” together.